Britannia Hotels: Reviews

-Social issues
+Official and charity use

-Amid increasing pressure on Britannia Hotels over poor cleanliness, the Home Office temporarily rented rooms in three Britannia locations (two in Bournemouth, one in Folkestone) to house asylum seekers because of overcrowding at the detention centres.
+The Home Office temporarily rented rooms in three Britannia locations (two in Bournemouth, one in Folkestone) to house asylum seekers because of overcrowding at the detention centres.
 The Home Office also rented rooms for new refugees who were waiting for long-term housing.

 In December 2018, the Britannia Royal at Kingston upon Hull cancelled a charity reservation for rough sleepers on Christmas Eve and Christmas Day without giving a reason.
-The incident led to a significant escalation of general criticism against Britannia Hotels, who then temporarily removed their presence from social media.
+The incident led to a criticism against Britannia Hotels, which temporarily removed its presence from social media.

-Evictions and sackings in response to COVID-19
+Response to COVID-19

-In March 2020, Britannia Hotels attracted widespread condemnation for their response to the coronavirus pandemic: on 19 March, the Coylumbridge Aviemore Hotel sacked and evicted approximately thirty staff without notice or redundancy pay, leaving several homeless as a result of living in the hotel as part of their jobs.
-Britannia Hotels later reversed the decision under widespread political and public pressure, but claimed that the sackings were due to an “administrative error”.
-A similar incident also occurred at the Britannia-owned Pontins holiday parks, where many employees were living there as part of their jobs.
+In March 2020, Britannia Hotels attracted widespread condemnation for its response to the coronavirus pandemic: on 19 March, the Coylumbridge Aviemore Hotel sacked and evicted approximately 30 staff who lived in the hotel without notice or redundancy pay, leaving several homeless.
+Britannia Hotels later reversed the decision under widespread political and public pressure, but claimed that the sackings were due to an "administrative error".
+Staff were also dismissed and evicted at the Britannia-owned Pontins holiday parks.

-On 24 March, Manchester City Council reported that Britannia Hotels evicted homeless people from Britannia's two city centre hotels (Britannia Manchester and Sachas Hotel), despite the central government allowing hotels to continue accommodating health workers and homeless people.
+On 24 March, Manchester City Council reported that Britannia Hotels evicted homeless people from Britannia's two city centre hotels (Britannia Manchester and Sachas Hotel), despite an agreement between Britannia and Manchester council to accommodate them.

-Legal issues
+Food hygiene

 In September 2007, Manchester Crown Court fined Britannia Hotels £39,486 for food hygiene offences at the Britannia Hotel in Stockport, shortly after TripAdvisor rated it as one of Britain's dirtiest hotels.
-In December 2014, Magistrates at the Nuneaton Justice Centre fined Britannia Hotels £25,400 for food hygiene offences at the Royal Court Hotel in Coventry.
+In December 2014, magistrates at the Nuneaton Justice Centre fined Britannia Hotels £25,400 for food hygiene offences at the Royal Court Hotel in Coventry.
+In June 2017, the Adelphi was prosecuted for breaches of food safety and hygiene regulations.

+Health and safety

-Britannia Hotels was prosecuted for breaking health and safety laws after a student drowned at the Adelphi.
+Britannia Hotels was prosecuted for breaking health and safety laws after a student drowned in the Adelphi's swimming pool in 2006.
 In November 2015, the Liverpool Echo investigated a guest's complaints about the Adelphi.
-In June 2017, the Adelphi was prosecuted for breaches of food safety and hygiene regulations.
 Further issues with the Adelphi have been reported since.
-The Liverpool Echo visited the company's headquarters in June 2019 to interview a spokesperson about the complaints, but no-one would see them.
+The Liverpool Echo visited the company's headquarters in June 2019 to interview a spokesperson about the complaints, but no-one would speak to the journalists.

-In 2013 in Canterbury Crown Court the chain was ordered to pay £200,000 in fines and costs for putting guests and construction workers at risk of exposure to asbestos at the Grand Burstin Hotel in Folkestone.
+In 2013 in Canterbury Crown Court, the chain was ordered to pay £200,000 in fines and costs for putting guests and construction workers at risk of exposure to asbestos at the Grand Burstin Hotel in Folkestone.

 In 2021, the chain was fined £86,000 after an employee fell through rusted railings and suffered life-changing injuries at the Prince of Wales Hotel in Southport.
 Sefton Council also issued an improvement notice after no attempt was made to make the area safe after the accident occurred.

-On 10 September 2022, a 21 year old woman was crushed to death by a wardrobe whilst staying at the Britannia Adelphi hotel.
+On 10 September 2022, a 21-year-old woman was crushed to death by a wardrobe whilst staying at the Britannia Adelphi hotel.